Consigning Property for Auction: Part 1 – Are You Ready for an Antiques Appraisal?

 Are You Ready for an Antiques Appraisal?

-Here are 5 steps for navigating the consignment process, and my best advice for sailing through it with ease.
+Here are 5 steps for navigating the consignment process, and suggestions to help sail through it with ease.

 #1: Know What You Own